miguel-osuna/Mikeduino-Microcontroller/README.md

-# Mikeduino - My version of Arduino
+# Mikeduino - My version of Arduino Uno R3

 'Mikeduino' is a microcontroller card designed as a final project for the matter of Printed Circuits of the Electronics Engineering career.